-Harding began as a senior college in 1924 when two junior colleges, Arkansas Christian College and Harper College, merged their facilities and assets, adopted the new name of Harding College, and located on the campus of Arkansas Christian in Morrilton, Ark.
+Harding began as a senior college in 1924 when two junior colleges, Arkansas Christian College and Harper College, merged their facilities and assets, adopted the new name of Harding College and located on the campus of Arkansas Christian in Morrilton, Arkansas.
 Harper had been founded in 1915 in Harper, Kansas, and Arkansas Christian had been chartered in 1919.

 Upon completing a study which began in May 1978, the board of trustees approved the study's recommended change of Harding to university status, and on Aug.
 27, 1979, the name of the institution officially became Harding University.

 With the merger J.N.
 Armstrong, who had served five years as Harper's president, became president of Harding College, and A.S.
 Croom, president of Arkansas Christian for two years, became vice president for business affairs.
-In 1934 Harding was moved to its present site in Searcy, Ark., on the campus of a former women's institution, Galloway College.
+In 1934, Harding was moved to its present site in Searcy, Arkansas, on the campus of former women's institution Galloway College.

 Dr. David B. Burks became Harding's fourth president in May 1987.
 A 1965 graduate, he has been a member of the faculty since 1967 and previously served as dean of the School of Business.
 As professor of business and director of the American Studies program, Dr. Burks received the Distinguished Teacher Award in 1974 and 1986.
 A C.P.A., retired, Texan, and consultant, he has written The Christian Alternative for Business and Strategic Management Simulation.
 He instituted the course in Christian Business Ethics, a requirement for all business majors.
 He holds a doctorate in administration of higher education from Florida State University.
 Under his leadership, the University has experienced record growth in enrollment and giving and, more importantly, continues to place significant emphasis on Christian servanthood.

 Dr. Bruce D. McLarty officially became the fifth president of Harding on June 1, 2013.
 Prior to being named president, Dr. McLarty was University vice president for spiritual life for eight years.
-Before his work at Harding, he was the pulpit minister at College Church of Christ in Searcy from 1991-2005.
-Prior to coming to Searcy, he preached in Cookeville, Tenn.; Memphis, Tenn.; Marks, Miss.; and Williford, Ark.
+Before his work at Harding, he was the pulpit minister at College Church of Christ in Searcy 1991-2005.
+Prior to coming to Searcy, he preached in Cookeville, Tennessee; Memphis, Tennessee; Marks, Mississippi; and Williford, Arkansas.
 He and his wife, Ann, also spent time in Meru, Kenya, as missionaries.

 During his inaugural address Sept.
 20, 2013, Dr. McLarty coined the phrase “A Community of Mission” as a definition for what Harding has been, is and aims to become.
 His presidency focused on bringing the student body, faculty and staff together as a community to daily serve God and each other.